-If you don't begin to feel better within 60 minutes of using these treatment measures, seek prompt medical attention.
+If you don't begin to feel better within one hour of using these treatment measures, seek prompt medical attention.
 You may be given intravenous (IV) fluids to help you rehydrate.
-Immersion in cold water, misting your skin, placing you in front of fans, or using cold or ice packs and cooling blankets are some of the techniques that may be used to bring down your body temperature.
+Immersing you in cold water, misting your skin, placing you in front of fans, or using cold or ice packs and cooling blankets are some of the techniques that may be used to bring down your body temperature.

 You can take a number of precautions to prevent heat exhaustion and other heat-related illnesses.
 When temperatures climb, remember to:

-It's best not to exercise or engage in any strenuous activity in hot weather, but if you must, follow the same precautions and rest frequently in a cool spot.
+It's best not to exercise or do any strenuous activity in hot weather, but if you must, follow the same precautions and rest frequently in a cool spot.
 Taking breaks and replenishing your fluids during that time will help your body regulate your temperature.

 © 1998-2014 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.